TritonDataCenter/eng/docs/index.md

 ## Repositories and documentation

 Open-source projects and components live at github.com/joyent.
-These include Node.js, SmartOS, SDC, Manta, and a large number of smaller Node modules and other components.
+These include Node.js, SmartOS, Triton, Manta, and a large number of smaller Node modules and other components.
 Some components still live under individuals' github accounts, but new components should generally be created under the "joyent" organization.